1994 : Founding of La rue des Femmes

 1995 : Opening of the first day centre

-In 1995, despite its limited resources, La rue des Femmes opened its first day centre in a modest building on Avenue du Parc in Montreal.
-This laid the foundations for the emergence of a relational approach as the centre welcomed its first participants: women living in a state of homelessness or at risk of becoming homeless who were able to find a safe space where they could give a voice to their suffering and needs.
+In 1995, despite its limited resources, La rue des Femmes opened its first day centre in a modest building on Avenue du Parc in Montréal.
+This laid the foundations for the emergence of a relational approach.
+The centre welcomed its first participants: women who were living in a state of homelessness or at risk of becoming homeless, and who were now able to find a safe space where they could give a voice to their suffering and needs.

-In 1996, La rue des Femmes extended the services of its centre, opening 7 days a week and adding treatment and reconstruction activities such as art workshops, massage therapy, qi gong, etc.
+In 1996, La rue des Femmes extended the services of its centre, opening seven days a week and adding treatment and rehabilitation activities, including art workshops, massage therapy, qi gong, and more.

 2001 : Establishment of the La rue des Femmes Foundation

 Helping restore a sense of stability in women’s lives quickly became a key priority.
 In 2000, La rue des Femmes, with the support of its Board of Directors, launched a project aimed at acquiring a new house.
 This led to the creation, in 2001, of the La rue des Femmes Foundation, whose mission is to ensure the sustainability of the organization.
 It was thanks to this initiative that Olga House opened its doors in 2002.

 2002 : Opening of Olga House

 Located in downtown Montréal, Olga House offers a warm and welcoming environment to women in need.
 Both a shelter and a day centre, Olga House provides a wide range of activities and services 24 hours a day, seven days a week.
 Homeless women have access to therapy and activities aimed at helping them heal their wounds, get off the streets and return to a normal life.